HigherDose Infrared Sauna Blanket review: worth $600?

-"It works.
-You will sweat.
-Whether it earns the price tag depends entirely on whether you'd actually use it three times a week — most people we tested it with stopped after week two."
+"It works — you'll sweat, and the build quality is genuinely better than the $250 alternatives.
+Whether it earns the price tag depends almost entirely on whether you'd actually use it three times a week."

 Pros

-- Auto-shutoff and timer controls feel safe even half-asleep.
+- Auto-shutoff and timer are well-designed — feels safe even when you're half-asleep.

 Cons

-- $599 is a lot of money for what's effectively a heated sleeping bag.
+- $599 is steep for what's effectively a heated sleeping bag.

-- Faint chemical smell on the first 3 sessions.
+- Faint chemical smell on the first few uses.

 Who it's for